cbcommunity/cbc-examples-and-tools/carbon_policy_replicator/README.md

 ## Using the Tool
 After you are done [Setting up the Tool](#setting-up-the-tool), you can move to reviewing or replication policy information.
 * To view the current policy setup, click the `Get Policy Info` button in either **Export Org** or **Import Orgs** window.
 * To replicate a policy, you need to select atleast one policy from the **Export Org**, then click the `Import Data` button.
-After you confirm your input in the pop-up prompt, the policy and its selected rules(selected rules) will be replicated in all the **Import Orgs** that you setup.
+After you confirm your input in the pop-up prompt, the policy and its selected rules will be replicated in all the **Import Orgs** that you setup.

 ## Resources:
 Carbon Black Cloud Python SDK